The Practical Kitchen

 In baking, "room temperature" is generally somewhere around 70-75°F.

-Depending on the temperature of your kitchen, and the temperature of your milk and egg, your dough may rise faster or slower, and your dough may reach windowpane stage faster or slower.
+Depending on the temperature of your kitchen, and the temperature of the milk and egg, your dough may rise faster or slower, and your dough may reach windowpane stage faster or slower.

-Due to the extra weight of the butter on the gluten network, don't worry if your dough needs up to an extra hour of time to rise, especially if your kitchen is cold.
+Due to the extra weight of the butter on the gluten network, don't worry if your dough needs up to an extra hour (sometimes even more) to rise, especially if your kitchen is cold.

 In the case of brioche dough, which has a lot of butter in it, warmer temperatures (even just the warmth from your hands) make the dough sticker and harder to handle.
 Dust the dough lightly with flour as needed to prevent sticking.
 Or pop the dough in the fridge for 10-15 minutes to help the butter firm up before shaping.